 Author contributions.
-C.H. designed the study and conducted the Infrared and Mooring analysis with L.Z; M.M. conducted the float analysis; A.L., the SAR analysis which was eventually not included.
+CH designed the study and conducted the infrared and mooring analysis with LZ; MM conducted the float analysis; AL conducted the SAR analysis, which was eventually not included.
 All authors contributed to the manuscript.

-425 Competing interests.
-The authors declare no competing interest.
+Competing interests.
+The authors declare that they have no conflict of interest.